unicalabs/php56-formula/README.rst

 php
 ===

-Formulas to set up and configure php and various php libraries.
+Formulas to set up and configure php 5.6 and various php 5.6 libraries from [Remi's RPM repository](http://rpms.famillecollet.com/), specifically under CentOS 7.
+Any other use will not result in expected behavior.

 .. note::